Best At Home Herpes Test

 • Antiviral cream (acyclovir)

 You can order treatment once, at will, quarterly, or to take every day.
 You can pay per visit ($69) or have unlimited visits for $10/month (billed quarterly).
-With the exception of the L-Lysine and herbal supplements, these treatments are all prescription-strength and require a doctor’s prescription to order, so be prepared to order a few days in advance of when you’ll need it.
+The lidocaine cream, antiviral pills, and antiviral cream are all prescription-strength and require a doctor’s prescription to order, so be prepared to order a few days in advance of when you’ll need it.

 Wisp doesn’t take insurance for shipped prescriptions, though you can pay with HSAs or FSAs.
 If you’d like to use your insurance, it can send your prescription to a nearby pharmacy; the medication’s price may vary.